Monday’s Insider Report: Companies insiders are buying and selling

 Let's begin the report detailing companies with buying activity.

 On Sept.
-8, the company's chief financial officer Claude Tessier purchased 800 shares at an average price per share of $60.64, increasing his portfolio's position to 2,600 shares.
+18, president and chief executive officer Tim Lukenda bought 100,000 shares at an average price per share of $9.23, raising his portfolio's holdings to 240,000 shares.

 =====